 Once you have PropertyRadar on your smartphone, it’s time to hit the road.

-Many customers say that our Explore feature with data visualizations on their mobile phone is addicting and provides far more insight than a spreadsheet could ever hope to offer.
-Explore lets you “see” your market or neighborhood with patented heat maps.
+Many customers say that our Discover feature with data visualization on their mobile is addicting and provides far more insight than a spreadsheet could ever hope to offer.
+Discover lets you “see” your market or neighborhood with patented heat maps.

 “I wish I’d taken a photo!” is a regret we hear from inexperienced D4D’ers.
 Take at least one photo of the property and upload it to the Property Profile.
 It’s not a bad idea to shoot more rather than less.
 Photos can highlight something that catches your eye and can trigger an opportunity flag later during a review.

 Uploaded photos can be used to help re-qualify a prospect, as support within a proposal or estimate, or as part of a direct mail postcard or letter as “proof of interest” when you indicate to that owner or client that you drove by and visited the property.
 We’ve very rarely heard an experienced drive-for-dollars pro regretting snapping too many photos.